asconix-old/user-agent-randomizer/README.md

 [![Code Climate][CC img]][Code Climate]
 [![Coverage Status][CS img]][Coverage Status]

 There exist few use cases where random HTTP User-Agent strings are required.
-This is the reason why the `user_agent_randomizer` gem exists.
-Currently the gem provides roundabout 10.700 different User-Agent strings.
-You can choose a random HTTP User-Agent string from the entire pool as well as fetch a user agent by category.
+This was the motivation for me to write this `user-agent-randomizer` Ruby gem.
+Currently it provides ca. 10.700 different HTTP User-Agent strings.
+You can choose a random HTTP User-Agent string from the entire pool as well as fetch a HTTP User-Agent string by category.

 Every HTTP User-Agent string is assigned exactly to one of the following categories: